wangyu/rethink-audio-fsl/README.md

 # Train binary logistic regression models, predict test data, and compute metrics
 python logistic_regression.py --config=openl3CosineClassifier --openl3 --niter 10 --n_base 59 --n_novel 15 --n_pos 5 --n_neg 100
 ```

+## Reference
+This code is built upon the implementation from [FewShotWithoutForgetting](https://github.com/gidariss/FewShotWithoutForgetting)

+## Citation
+Please cite our paper if you find the code or dataset useful for your research.

+Y. Wang, N. J. Bryan, J. Salamon, M. Cartwright, and J. P. Bello.
+"Who calls the shots?
+Rethinking Few-shot Learning for Audio", IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA), 2021